nunopenim/nunopenim/README.md

   - Comfortable with the macOS Terminal.
 A little lost in the GUI, but getting used to it.
 Starting to use XCode too!
   - Not too comfortable with Windows, Powershell is a bit of an unknown ground to me, will take time to get used.
   - Learning Dart, Swift and Kotlin (applied to mobile development)
-  - Comfortable with C, C++, Assembly (MIPS and x86, however I might learn others relatively quickly), a *little* of Objective-C, Java, Python and Kotlin.
+  - Comfortable with C, C++, Assembly (MIPS and x86, however I might learn others relatively quickly), Java, Python, a *little* of Objective-C, and Kotlin.
   - Not too good with Web stuff, but can get around basic CSS and basic HTML when needed (Javascript and Typescript are okay).

 ### Repository information: